joelfan/OjsStatistics/README.md

 This project is a collection of programs that collect and then visualize statistics from PKP OJS (https://github.com/pkp/ojs).
 It is composed of two main part:
-1) the first part collect the data and prepares the data files.
+1) the first part collects the data and prepares the data files.
 This part runs asynch, that means it is deferred periodically.
 We make it run, for example, once in a month.
 2) the second part visualizes the data

 **Part 1** is done with php programs.
 The aim of those PHP programs is to collect the relevant data.